Global Step Challenge

 - 2017 – Abu Dhabi

 - 2016 – Abu Dhabi

 - 2015 – Abu Dhabi

 - 2014 – Abu Dhabi

 Learn About the 2023 Challenge

 Get ready to step up this fall by participating in the first ever NYU vs. Columbia University Global Step Challenge.
 Over the course of three weeks (October 2-20, 2023), faculty and employees from all NYU locations will form one big team and engage in a spirited contest to determine which university can achieve the highest average step count.
 Not only will individuals have the chance to compete for the ultimate bragging rights, but together, we'll also foster a healthier and more active community.
 Let's embrace this friendly competition, and together embark on a journey towards greater activity and healthier lifestyles.

 All participants will join as one NYU team and compete against Columbia University to achieve the highest average steps.
 Honors will be given to the NYU participant with the highest total steps and highest average steps.
 Honors will also be given to the NYU location with the highest average steps.

 Each participant will also be automatically enrolled in a Target Challenge at the same time; the target is to achieve at least 300,000 total steps throughout the challenge.
 You can also keep your streak going by completing 8,500 steps per day.
-The challenge begins October 14 through November 12.
+The challenge will run September 29 through October 31.
 Additional features include: